apimeister/tibco-ems-rs/README.md

 }
 ```

-More example are in the examples directory.
+More examples can be found in the examples directory.